 2. Lights.
 Camera.
 Action!
 There Are Cameras Everywhere.

 At the scene of the accident, you should whip out your video-enabled cell phone and capture information and statements from the other driver and witnesses.
 You can never have too many pictures from different angles showing the property damage, location of the cars or the lay out of buildings, trees or any other items that may have contributed to the accident.

 Later you can go back to the scene and talk to the business owners to see if you can get a copy of any security camera footage.
 Many parking lots have surveillance cameras and it is likely that the accident was caught in tape.
 This will be the single most important piece of evidence.
 Your adjuster should get this evidence, but many adjusters don’t put that much effort into these sorts of investigations.
 They might get a few witness statements and conclude their fact-finding mission.

 3. File A Police Report.

 Most parking lots in the United States are considered private property, and most of these accidents are low-speed collisions.
 Because of this parking lot accidents rarely result in significant bodily injury claims.
 This often influences police to decline your call for help.
 The police might even decline to respond to document the incident, determine fault, or do anything that an accident on a public road would warrant.

 But, even if the ‘other side’ has already given you their contact information, you can take the initiative and file a police report by going to the nearest station.
 This documentation will protect you in case the other person does not have insurance.
 In many cases, Uninsured Property Damage Coverage in the policy makes it a requirement that you file a police report.
 All of these things are important to take into account during your decision-making process.

-Of course if you have any questions, please call Tomassian, Pimentel & Shapazian at 559-2787-7300 and ask for Paul J. Pimentel.
+Of course, if you have any questions, please call the California personal injury lawyers of Tomassian, Pimentel & Shapazian at 559-2787-7300 and ask for Paul J. Pimentel.